mircealungu/mircea/thoughtstream.md

 mar 28

-Reading about Popper and Hayek who created a society to promote freedom -- if you want to make an impact on the world, you might have a better chance if you ally with likeminded people
+Reading about Popper and Hayek who established the **Mont Pèlerin Society** to work together and promote freedom, I'm reminded that if you want to make an impact on the world, you will  have a better chance if you ally with likeminded people

 mar 27